oliver-butterley/formalisation/site/index.md

 hero:
   name: "Formalisation in Rome"
-  text: "25-27 January 2024"
+  text: "24-26 January 2024"
   tagline: Over the last several years computerized tools for verifying and manipulating proofs have become much more mature, and as a result formalized proofs have the potential to play a meaningful role in mathematical innovation and teaching well beyond their traditional role in the foundations of mathematics.
   #  image:
   #    src: /unsound.png
   #    alt: unsound
   actions:
     - theme: brand
-      text: See speakers and schedule
+      text: See speakers, schedule and further information
       link: /info

 features: